-'''

 <param name="symmetric_flag" value="false"/>

-'''

 The symmetric_flag is very important, and important to understand.
 Not all relationships go both ways.
 My boss, for example, may have access to me, but I don't alway have access to the boss.
 If the president wants to see me, he will, but I can't bully my way into the Oval Office.
 If the symmetric flag is set to the true, then none of the relationships in your group will be asymmetric - they will all go both ways.
 If it is set to false, then some asymmetries may arise, but not necessarily.
-Would there be any asymmetrical relationships in this network, given the current generator with a mean parameter set to "1.0"?
-How about when the mean parameter is set to "0.20"?
+Would there be any asymmetrical relationships in this network, given the generator as you understand it to date?
 Multi-mode matrices should not have the symmetric_flag set to true.